 The wooded hills of the Chilterns, criss-crossed by bridleways and footpaths, form a constant horizon drifting above the rural location of this attractive old building.
 Just a stone’s throw away is the remarkable Maharaja’s Well at nearby Stoke Row, a bracing circular ramble from the inn.
 Bare brick and beams predominate in the airy interior, interspersed by alcoves and warmed by log-burning stoves in this much updated 16th-century inn, where contented regulars sup beers supplied from the nearby Loddon brewery.
 The menu is eclectic and strong on locally sourced raw materials.
-The speciality here is pies; chicken and mushroom bacon pie or game pie may tempt as a follow-up to a cod and crab fishcake starter.
-Alternatively a bracing walk is well-rewarded with grilled sea bass, greens, croquette potato and brown shrimps, whilst the steaks are from the Royal Windsor Estate.
+The speciality here is pies; chicken and mushroom bacon pie or game pie may tempt as a follow-up to a starter of crispy calamari with lime, chilli and coriander.
+Alternatively a bracing walk is well-rewarded with grilled sea bass, brown shrimps, market vegetables and saffron potatoes and herb butter, whilst the steaks are from the Royal Windsor Estate.
 A peaceful rear garden and suntrap terrace aid laid-back summer drinking.